Our Board bring experience from across the entire sport and physical activity sector.

 Chief Finance Officer

-Lizzie joined Sport England three years supporting the National Citizen Service Trust, where she held responsibility for a full suite of corporate services including Finance and Commercial.Read more
+Lizzie joined Sport England after three years supporting the National Citizen Service Trust, where she held responsibility for a full suite of corporate services including Finance and Commercial.Read more

 She has a rich knowledge or risk and contract management, strong commercial acumen and positive track record of driving and implementing innovation.